zfinnan/RESTful-creatures/homework.md

 ## BONUS!

-Make a tootip that display the name of the cryptid when you hover over the image.
+Make a tooltip that displays the name of the cryptid when you hover over the image.